-I had the wonderful honor to interview Lisa with Frederiksen.
+I had the wonderful honor to conduct an interview with Lisa Frederiksen.
 She is a deeply knowledgeable and accomplished author, speaker and consultant in the addiction field.

-The alcohol and substance abuse among her own loved ones compelled her to research, reach out and become an advocate for affected families.
+The alcohol and substance abuse among her own loved ones compelled her to research.
+This research led her to reach out and become an advocate for affected families.
 She founded BreakingTheCycles.com in 2008 to be an abundant, judgment-free resource for education, intervention and prevention.

 Angela: On your website, you describe how a loved one’s rehab experience propelled you into the world of addiction treatment and all of its facets.
 What emotions did you struggle with during this time?